Skip to content

 3/4

-3 out of 4 homicides of trans people are with a gun.
+3 out of 4 homicides of transgender or gender expansive people are with a gun.

 Where Does Gun Violence Happen?